Online Adversarial Stabilization of Unknown Networked Systems: Proof of Theorem

 We can now substitute \eqref{eq:subs} into the synthesis problem \eqref{eq:synth} and obtain an SLS synthesis problem in the same form as \eqref{eq:objcol} with transformed dynamical evolution in terms of the new variables $\tilde{\phi}^{j,x}[k]$ and $v^j[k]$.
 Consider the optimal solutions $\tilde{\phi}$ and $\tilde{\phi'}$ (concatenated from $\tilde{\phi}^{j,x}$ and $v^j$ ) computed from the de-constrained problem with two different model input $\Theta$ and $\Theta'$.
 By \Cref{thm:mainsensitivity_global}, we have

 Observe that

 Therefore, we could bound the sensitivity of the solution to \eqref{eq:synth} via

 where $\sigma_{\min}$ denotes the minimum singular value of the matrix $B_b$ for all $B({\theta^i})$ with $\theta^i\in\mathcal{P}^i_0$.
 Note that the left pseudo-inverse has the largest singular value of $1/ \sigma_{\min}$ with $\sigma_{\min}$ the smallest singular value of the original matrix.
 Due to \Cref{assump:controllable} and \Cref{assump:feasibility}, we know that $B_b$ has to be bounded from below so that \eqref{eq:synth} is feasible.
 We have also used the fact that norm of an lower triangular block matrix is upperbounded by the sum of the norm of each component block.
-We invoke Assumption \ref{assump:decay} to bound the decay rate of $\tilde{\phi}$ by relating the nonzero component of the solution to \eqref{eq:synth} and $\tilde{\phi}$ via \eqref{eq:last-one}. \end{proof}
+We invoke the exponential decay property of the closed-loop responses to bound the decay rate of $\tilde{\phi}$ by relating the nonzero component of the solution to \eqref{eq:synth} and $\tilde{\phi}$ via \eqref{eq:last-one}. \end{proof}